chenghuaWang/nncv/README.md

 # NNCV
-Neural Networks Inference&Compiling Framework for Computer Vision(NNCV).
+Neural Networks Inference&Compile Framework for Computer Vision(NNCV).

 **:exclamation::exclamation::exclamation:This is a personal project for practicing purpose:exclamation::exclamation::exclamation:**